 He was formerly Director for Beverage Operations Mexico and for the Complementary Businesses Division, in addition to leading the Treasury and Procurement divisions.
-He holds a degree in Industrial Engineering and Computer Systems from ITESM and an MBA from Illinois University.
+He holds a Degree in Industrial Engineering and Computer Systems from ITESM and an MBA from the University of Illinois.

-Denise Martínez Aldana
+Denise Martinez Aldana